Assoc. Prof. Yoash Levron

 “I would like to see smarter power networks, networks in which power flows efficiently, and energy is generated by renewable and distributed sources instead of today’s central power stations”

-Assistant Professor Yoash Levron’s research focuses on energy conversion in two main fields, power electronics and power systems.
+Assoc.
+Professor Yoash Levron’s research focuses on energy conversion in two main fields, power electronics and power systems.
 In the field of power electronics he is exploring the conversion of energy through electric means, developing the next generation of efficient and small power conversion devices, with applications to renewable energy sources, electric vehicles, and high power integrated circuits.
 In the domain of power systems and smart grids Levron aims to integrate the latest theories in applied mathematics, signal processing and computer science with power system research in order to improve the design and operation of power networks, enhancing their efficiency, security and reliability.

 For more information see: